Growing number of Minnesota legislators to retire ahead of 2022 election

 An expected wave of state legislative retirements is starting to swell ahead of the 2022 election.

-What's happening: Eight state legislators have already announced that they won't seek re-election in November, per a tally kept by the Legislative Reference Library.
+What's happening: Ten state legislators have already announced that they won't seek re-election in November, per a tally kept by the Legislative Reference Library.

+- DFL state Reps.
+Jim Davnie of Minneapolis and Todd Lippert of Northfield became the most recent additions to the retirements list this week.

-- Five more, including former Senate leader Paul Gazelka and House Majority Leader Ryan Winkler, are seeking other offices.
+- Five more legislators, including former Senate leader Paul Gazelka and House Majority Leader Ryan Winkler, are seeking other offices.

 Why it matters: Retirements create open races that could reshape the Legislature with new voices.